wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-http-protocol.md

 Create the artifacts:

 1. Set up WSO2 Integration Studio.
-2. Create an ESB Config project
+2. Create an ESB Solution project
 3. Create the following artifacts: Inbound endpoint, Sequence.
 4. Deploy the artifacts in your Micro Integrator.

-Configure the ActiveMQ broker.

 Set up the back-end service.

 Invoke the inbound endpoint:

-Analyze the output debug messages for the actions in the d umb client mode.
+Analyze the output debug messages for the actions in the dumb client mode.

 You will see that the Micro Integrator receives a message when the Micro Integrator Inbound is set